maiconfang/playwright-demos/python/README.md

 - `pytest.ini` ensures the `src` folder is in the Python path.
 - All imports use relative paths like `from core...` and `from pages...`.
 - The project follows clean test automation practices using Page Object Model.
+- Allure reporting is highly recommended for professional, readable, and shareable test reports.

 ---